 What learning platform will Richland Virtual School students use?
 Will parents receive any training on that platform?

 PCOA uses the Canvas learning management system (LMS) to manage and organize student resources, assignments and assessments.
 Orientation and training on navigating Canvas will be available for parents.

 Along with daily check-ins, teachers and program administrators will be able to monitor student participation by tracking whether they are turning in assignments online and even if they are accessing and watching instructional videos through Canvas.
 Students will also be required to have their devices locked into a single application when taking quizzes and tests.
 Pacing guides and regular meetings with an assigned counselor will also ensure students are staying on track academically and being successful.

 What services will be available for students on an IEP or requiring special education supports?

-Families with students on IEPs or needing special education supports are welcome to transfer into Virtual School and resources will be provided.
+Families with students on IEPs or needing special education supports are welcome to transfer into PCOA and resources will be provided.
 It is recommended families reach out to their child's IEP team to indicate your interest in online schooling so they can begin working out how services could be provided.

 What is the commitment for enrolled students?